 Conclusion

-format.
+Connecting to an Ubuntu EC2 instance using a .txt key file is straightforward once you convert it to .pem format.
 By following the steps outlined in this guide, you can securely access your instance and start managing your server.

 With proper setup and troubleshooting, you'll have seamless access to your EC2 instance in no time.